tanyaweaver/data-structures-2/README.md

 * insert(self, token) -    Insert the value token into the trie.
 If token is already present, it will be ignored.
 * contains(self, token) - Returns True if token is present in the trie, False if not.

+## 3. Sorting Algorithms
+* Radix sort - A non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value. (source: https://en.wikipedia.org/wiki/Radix_sort)

 # Instructions
 ## Usage